Evolutionary aesthetics: Mate selection

 An important adaptive function of courtship seems to be the selection of a mating partner with characteristics that would likely optimize reproductive success (selection for fitness).
 Such features include particular male or female characteristics that have aesthetic appeal to the opposite sex.
 Sexual selection tends to give rise to competition between individuals of the same gender.
 Darwin regarded such competition as having molded numerous aspects of animal behavior.
 Darwin particularly emphasized the striking evolution of aesthetic display in male birds.
 He also considered that a similar process had occurred in humans leading, for example, to the evolution of female beauty and sweeter voice and, in males, to the beard.

 Evolutionary musicology

 Evolutionary musicology is a subfield of biomusicology that grounds the psychological mechanisms of music perception and production in evolutionary theory.
 It covers vocal communication in non-human animal species, theories of the evolution of human music, and cross-cultural human universals in musical ability and processing.
 It also includes evolutionary explanations for what is considered aesthetically pleasing or not.

 Darwinian literary studies

-Darwinian Literary Studies (aka Literary Darwinism) is a branch of literary criticism that studies literature, including aesthetical aspects, in the context of evolution.
+Darwinian Literary Studies (a.k.a.
+Literary Darwinism) is a branch of literary criticism that studies literature, including aesthetical aspects, in the context of evolution.